cubicula/git101/one.md

 ## Recover  deleted local file

 ## Is everything pushed back to remote repo? (=do I have a backup?)
-`git diff origin master` ... changes between working area and remote repo.
+`git diff origin/master` ... changes between working area and remote repo.

 Non-empty result means there are local changes missing from remote repo.